Best car loans

 If you fail to make repayments on a secured loan, the lender can repossess the vehicle to claim back what they are owed.
 This is not possible with an unsecured loan (but note that they can still take steps, including legal action, if you fail to make repayments to an unsecured loan).

-Choosing a secured loan will result a lower interest rate and it’s the most common type of car loan for this reason.
+Choosing a secured loan will result in a lower interest rate, and it’s the most common type of car loan for this reason.

 Save up a deposit